 Serve hot while the cheese is still gooey!
-Butternut squash breakfast skillet is kid-approved!
+The butternut squash breakfast skillet is kid-approved!

 The verdict was that my husband and I loved using butternut squash hash in this breakfast recipe.
 The sweetness of the butternut squash really shined through with the thyme, making it delicious.
 I couldn't believe that my kids liked this breakfast recipe.

 I have to think it is because of the sweetness of the butternut squash.
-I suspect this recipe will also work really well with other sweet vegetables too!
+I suspect this recipe will also work well with other sweet vegetables!

 Tips and Recipe FAQ:

 I almost always use frozen hashbrowns in my breakfast skillet recipes.
 They are easier to use because you don't have to grate fresh potatoes!

 You can easily make this recipe dairy-free by using dairy-free cheese or omit the cheese for a paleo breakfast!